Clare Mulley on the daring exploits of a highly decorated WWII special agent.

 Clare Mulley is the award-winning author of The Spy Who Loved (Macmillan, 2014), about Krystyna Skarbek, and The Women Who Flew for Hitler (Macmillan, 2018), about test-pilots Hanna Reitsch and Melitta von Stauffenberg.

-This article is an extract from the June 2018 issue of Military History Monthly.
+This article is an extract from the June 2018 issue of Military History Matters.
+Click here to subscribe to the magazine and have it sent straight to your door.